2649946w/2649946w/README.md

 ### Hi there 👋
+Due to issues with my personal computer, I was unable to take screenshots.
+However, I have attempted to describe the process in great detail.

 <!--
 **2649946w/2649946w** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.